This post about mixing wood tones was updated May 2023.

 Create a Harmonious Balance

 To prevent your room from looking lopsided, balance different wood finishes throughout your space.
-Here, the dark-stained furniture grounds the room, allowing the whitewashed elements to have a greater contrast for an airy effect.
+Here, the dark-stained floating shelves ground the room, allowing the whitewashed elements to have a greater contrast for an airy effect.

 Pick a Dominant Wood Tone

 Nothing says you have to go crazy mixing wood tones, especially if you’re feeling a bit out of your element.
-Here, the neutral, graywash stain of the wall adds just enough contrast while letting the dramatic, dark painted wood pieces and accessories in the room really anchor the space.
+Here, the neutral, beige stain of the wall adds just enough contrast while letting the dramatic wood wall frames and dining table to anchor the space.

 Create Continuity with Accent Color

 If you’re worried your mismatched wood grains have gotten out of hand, tie the different finishes and styles together with an accent color.
-We used our accessories — throw pillows, lamp shade and stools — to create a harmonious flow through color.
+Here, we used some accessories—throw pillows, lamp shade and drapery—to create a harmonious flow through a neutral color.

 When you’ve got a lot of legs in various wood tones, give them common ground with an area rug.
 A rug also helps to create a soothing transition between the furniture and wood floor.